maxyu1115/llmsh/hermitd/DEVELOPMENT.md

 ## Development Prerequisite
 I recommend setting up a virtual environment using `python3 -m venv .venv`.

-Then run `pip install -r requirements.txt` to install all the needed dependencies.
+Then run `pip install -r requirements.txt -r requirements-local.txt -r requirements-dev.txt` to install all the needed dependencies.

 In order to run LLMs locally, you'll need to install things like cuda drivers.
 The specifics will depend on your computer/gpu setup.